 Tasso (TAH so) is a dried and smoked piece of pork used much like ham in cooking.
 It is highly spiced with cayenne pepper and garlic, and while fully cooked, it is usually used only as an ingredient in another dish.
-When I go to Best Stop I load up on their tasso, one of the best in Acadiana.
+Whenever I see Savoie’s brand sausage in local stores, I load up on their tasso, one of the best in Acadiana.
 Tasso is a key ingredient in my recipe for Shrimp and Artichoke Fettuccine here.

 Trinity – The Cajun trinity or holy trinity is the combination of three chopped vegetables (celery, onions, and green bell pepper) that is the foundation of most every Cajun recipe.
 I don’t know the origin of the colorful name for these base ingredients (some say it was Chef Paul Prudhomme), but it certainly connects back to the Catholic traditions and religious culture of the area.
 And you would be hard-pressed not to find a refrigerator full of those three primary vegetables in any Cajun kitchen.
 Slicing and dicing the holy trinity is an essential skill in learning to cook Cajun.